kevonc/kevonc.github.io/_posts/2020-11-22-i-discovered-these-customer-interviews-traps-first-hand.md

 tags: []
 ---

-As a founder, are you obsessed with user interviews?
+As a founder or product leader, are you obsessed with user interviews?

 You likely have already read about the best practices to do them.